Alex-Burgess/AwsPhpApiExamples/README.md

 * A role which the Elastic Beanstalk service role can assume to obtain permissions to interact with the S3 buckets created
 * An encryption key in KMS, which encrypts the S3 bucket and is used by the application to perform actions with the bucket.

 To save money the Elastic Beanstalk application is deployed using spot instances.
 This is configured in the .ebextensions.. (link) with the spot price provided as a parameter in the CloudFormation template.  **Note** that at the time of development Elastic Beanstalk did not offer a full feature set with respect to using spot instances.
-In the rare event that the spot price exceeds the price configured, the instance will be terminated and **NOT** replaced by an ondemand instance, rendering the application unavailable.
+In the rare event that the spot price exceeds the price configured, the instance will be terminated and **NOT** replaced by an on demand instance, rendering the application unavailable.
 If this proves to be a problem the stack can be updated with a higher spot price, or the spot configuration file can be removed and the application re-deployed.

 ## Deployment
 The below procedure deploys the application from scratch: